-The 2023 and 2024 planning meeting was conducted immediately following the Technical Advisory Group Planning for the Medium-Long Term IWC-POWER Programme (SC/69A/Rep3A).
+The 2023 and 2024 planning meeting was conducted immediately following the meeting of the Technical Advisory Group Planning for the Medium-Long Term IWC-POWER Programme.
 The List of Participants is given in Annex A.

 1.1 Election of the Chair